pagkly/Zed/Investopedia3/What Is a Value-Added Tax (VAT).md

 ### Who benefits from a VAT tax and who doesn't?

 Better-off consumers could ultimately benefit if a VAT replaced the income tax.
-As with other [flat taxes](https://www.investopedia.com/terms/f/flattax.asp), a VAT’s impact would be felt less by the wealthy and shouldered more heavily by the poor, who spend a larger percentage of their take-home pay on necessities.
+As with other [[flat taxes]](https://www.investopedia.com/terms/f/flattax.asp), a VAT’s impact would be felt less by the wealthy and shouldered more heavily by the poor, who spend a larger percentage of their take-home pay on necessities.
 In short, lower-income consumers would pay a much higher proportion of their earnings in taxes with a VAT system, critics, including the Tax Policy Center, charge.9

 ### How can the negative potential effects of a VAT on lower-income individuals be fixed?